INTELLIGENCE IN OEKSOUND

 I personally approach such plugins with caution.
 My intentions as a professional engineer are to make as many of the decisions myself instead of relying on the software.
 That is why I was somewhat skeptical when I heard about the two plugins by Oeksound.
 Soothe2 appeared to be an assistance tool for the untrained ear that has to do a whole load of corrective equalization whilst Spiﬀ was going to be yet another transient shaper.
 What caught my attention though was the immense number of pros shouting from the hilltop – “These are NO gimmicks”.

-After extensively using both the Soothe2 & the Spiﬀ by Oeksound I am happy to admit I misjudged the capabilities and functionality those plugins.
-In fact, for the ﬁrst time I am excited to what intelligent software can bring to the table.
+After extensively using both the Soothe2 & the Spiﬀ by Oeksound I am happy to admit I misjudged the capabilities and functionality of those plugins.
+In fact, for the ﬁrst time, I am excited about what intelligent software can bring to the table.

 Soothe2 takes the well-explored & common concept of dynamic equalization to a whole new level.
 Much like any other dynamic EQ the user can set a very speciﬁc target region of frequencies to be brought down in level by a compressor-like processor.
 In the case of Soothe2 though the software looks for abnormal resonances in a speciﬁed target area and attacks only them.
 That is simply brilliant!

 If a dynamic EQ is the smoother version of standard EQ, then the Soothe2 is an even smoother and more forgiving version of the dynamic EQ concept.